It’s A Wrap! ‘Sister Wives’ Star Meri Brown Has Left Kody Brown And ‘The Family’ For A New Man

 The source went on to say that, in future episodes of the show, you won’t see the former couple “faking it for the cameras.”

-Meri, for her part, is staying at her great-grandparents home that’s now a bed-and-breakfast.
-Meri recently purchased the home back from the previous owners and converted it into a bed-and-breakfast, which was the start of the first rumors about her impending split from Kody, and the source claims that Meri “loves it” in the home she grew up in as a child.
+Meri, for her part, is staying at her great-grandparents’ home, which is now a bed-and-breakfast.
+Meri recently purchased the home back from the previous owners and converted it into a bed-and-breakfast, which was the start of the first rumors about her impending split from Kody.
+The source claims that Meri “loves it” in the home she grew up in as a child.

 Vulnerability = Courage no matter the outcome pic.twitter.com/Dyum7mwprg